Pansho721/STPproject/README.md

 ### STPproject

 ## clarification
-This is a group college project, all the initial work is from my teammates and me, the initials two commits in this repositoriy  are made by the group, all the rest by me.
+This is a group university project, all the initial work is from my teammates and me, the initial commit in this repositoriy is made by the group, all the rest by me.

 ## Description
 The Order-taking System (STP in Spanish) is a visual help to order on a Restaurant, it implement a display menu and an order cart, also it have a administer settings for the menu.